contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 No Proxy: 192.168.2.10,192.168.2.11,127.0.0.1,localhost,netmaster
 ```

-The command displays details about the cluster, including number of nodes,
+Above command would display the #nodes, #containers in the cluster, available cpu,
-number of containers in the cluster, available cpu and memory and more.
+memory and other relevant details.

-At this point any new containers scheduled dynamically across
+At this point if we run some containers, they will get schedule dynamically across
-the cluster, which consists of the two nodes `tutorial-node1` and `tutorial-node2` in this tutorial.
+the cluster, which is two nodes `tutorial-node1` and `tutorial-node2` for us.

-Run two containers:
+To see the node on where the containers get scheduled, we can use `docker ps` command

 ```
 vagrant@tutorial-node1:~$ docker run -itd --name=contiv-cluster-c1 --net=contiv-net alpine /bin/sh